dmaerzendorfer/UnitySandbox/README.md

 - A Healthbar Component: an implementation for a health system, includes events for onDamage, onHeal, onHealthChange and onDeath.
 Supports different types of health representations (HealthBar ->normal unity slider, Hearts -> integer health represented as health(needs to be extended for half hearts etc), Shader -> a procedual healthbar shader (by https://github.com/josebasierra/procedural-healthbar-shader))

+- A Movement State Machine

+- An input system: using rewired? perhaps also an implementation to use phones as controllers

 - A Menu template with options and scene transitions etc: to be done in the future

 - A nice 2D jump: to be done in the future